 As of 2013, Billy’s wife, Keisha worked at La Chic Modeling and Charm School, and served as the leader of La Chic Mentoring Plus, an organization that gave lessons in self-esteem, self-confidence, etiquette, public speaking, and interpersonal skills.36 From time to time, Billy appeared during the baseball season at Fenway Park’s Autograph Alley and fans enjoyed having the opportunity to meet him and share a word or two.

-Billy Conigliaro died at Beverly, Massachusetts on February 10, 2021, survived by his wife Keisha.
+Billy Conigliaro died of a heart attack at home in Beverly, Massachusetts on February 10, 2021, survived by his wife Keisha and his brother Richie.

 In addition to the sources reflected in the notes, the author also consulted the Encyclopedia of Minor League Baseball, Retrosheet.org, and Baseball-Reference.com.
 Thanks to David Cataneo and Linda Huber for assistance.